 5. Chewing on Ice Cubes

 Just as your teeth are not intended to chew on inedible items, they are also not supposed to chew on ice.
-Your dental enamel is the strongest substance in your body, but that does not mean that it is capable of withstanding the pressure of chewing on ice cubes.
+Your dental enamel is the strongest substance in your body, but that does not mean that it can withstand the pressure of chewing on ice cubes.
 Therefore, when you chew on ice cubes, your jawbone ends up taking a hit as well.
 To save yourself the jaw ache and the broken teeth, be sure to avoid this harmful habit!

 To find a treatment that works for you, call us at TruBlu Dentistry in Burbank, Chicago, or Hegewisch today.